Nandani568/Zerodha/README.md

 - Set the environment variables:
   - `DEMO_APP_ADDR`: Address where the app should listen to
-  - `DEMO_REDIS_ADDR`: Address where Redis is running
+  - `DEMO_REDIS_ADDR`: Address where Redis is running export both the value of the variable

-## Tasks
+## Tasks [ Dockerfile]

 - Create a `Dockerfile` for the app.

-- Create a `docker-compose.yml` for the app which includes the following:
+- Create a `docker-compose.yml` for the app which includes the following: [docker-compose.yml file]
   - `redis` service, with data directory mounted.
   - `app` service, ensuring that it has a dependency on the Redis service starting correctly.
   - `nginx` service acting as a reverse proxy for the app.
 Bonus: Implement SSL using self-signed certificates.

 - Write a bash script to set up a [Vagrant box](https://vagrant.io) with Ubuntu.
 Ensure the script has error checks and is idempotent.

-- Using Ansible provision the VM to:
+- Using Ansible provision the VM to: [ ansible-playbook.yml]
   - Setup hostname of VM as `demo-ops`.
   - Create a user `demo`.
   - Harden the security: